2018 Festival Calendar

 Losar – Tibetan New Year festival

 The Tibetan New Year is celebrated in the beginning of the 1 month according to Tibetan calendar.
 The preparation for the New Year starts with painting a rectangle cereal container called ”Chemar“ for making contributions to Buddha.
 Tibetans fill up “Chemar” with butter, mixed barley cakes, baked barley seeds and ginseng nuts. ”Chemar“ is decorated on the outside with barley ears, cock-flowers, and butter made plates.
 When New Year’s day breaks, people hold ”Chemar“ and highland barley wine to greet each other by saying”Tashi Delek”. which means “Good wishes and happiness”.
-People sing and dance, visit relatives or friends for several following days; they drink together and pray for happiness in temples or monasteries.
+During the several following days, people sing and dance and visit relatives and friends.
+They drink together and pray for happiness in temples or monasteries.
 No one is allowed to do any household chores on that day.

 Butter Lamp Festival

-Tibetans celebrate the Butter Lamp Festival on the 15th date of the January according to Tibetan calendar Festival.
-Lamas from every temple and monastery and civil craftsmen make butter flowers with colored butter and hang them on the shafts in front of Jokhang Temple; when night comes, butter flowers are lighted; legendary figures, birds, and animals painted on the lamps are vivid and eye-catching.
+Tibetans celebrate the Butter Lamp Festival on the 15th date of the January according to Tibetan calendar.
+Lamas from every temple and monastery and civil craftsmen make butter flowers with colored butter and hang them on the shafts in front of Jokhang Temple.
+They create vivid and eye-catching sculptures of Shakyamuni, Tsongkhapa and his two disciples, eight auspicious symbols, birds and animals.
+Drepung, Sera, Ganden monasteries and Jokhang display elaborately made butter sculptures.
 People sing and dance under the lamps till daybreak.

-Buddha’s Anniversary Festival: Its common name is “The Festival of Setting Captive Animals Free”.
-All lamas and laymen do not eat meat and do not kill animals during the whole April month of Tibetan calendar; they pay their homage to Buddha, and chant sutras.
-It is believed that Sakyamuni was born, enlightened and dead in the 15th of the April month, so every 15 of the April month people gathered by the Dragon king pool rowing boats and singing songs; they picnic and dance in the garden.
+The Saga Dawa is the Buddha’s Anniversary festival, and one of the most important festivals in Tibet.
+Its common name is “The Festival of Setting Captive Animals Free”.
+All lamas and laymen do not eat meat and do not kill animals during the whole April month of Tibetan calendar.
+They pay their homage to Buddha, and chant sutras.
+It is believed that Sakyamuni was born, enlightened and died on the 15th day of the April month.
+Every year that day people gather by the Dragon king pool, rowing boats and singing songs.
+They picnic and dance in the garden.

 You can enjoy the Cham Dance at the Tsurphu and Dregong monasteries during the Saga Dawa festival.
-It is also performed in Samye monastery during the Tsechu Festival celebrated on May 15th of the Tibetan calendar.
+You can also see the dance in Samye monastery during the Tsechu Festival celebrated on May 15th of the Tibetan calendar.

-In 2018 Saga Dawa is celebrated on May 29th.
+In 2018 Saga Dawa celebrations start on May 29th.
 If you wish to visit Tibet during that time, please contact us to arrange the tour.

 Paying Homage to the Holy Mountain Festival

 The 4th of June in Tibetan calendar is a religious festival for the front Tibetan area.
-It is believed to be the day Sakyamuni first preached a sermon with the prayer wheel.
-On this day, people go to monasteries and temples to pay their homage to Buddha, to offer joss-sticks and to circumambulate holy mountains; they have picnics and enjoy themselves with singing and dancing in the fields.
+It is believed to be the day when Sakyamuni first preached a sermon with the prayer wheel.
+On this day, people go to monasteries and temples to pay their homage to Buddha, to offer joss-sticks and to circumambulate holy mountains.
+In addition, they arrange picnics and spend the day singing and dancing in the fields.

 The Shoton Festival

-The Shoton or yogurt festival is celebrated in summer and is very popular among Tibetans.
+Tibetans celebrate Shoton or yogurt festival in summer and it is very popular among Tibetans and foreigners alike.
 Many pilgrims visit Lhasa, the capital of Tibet during that time.
 City and monasteries are decorated in preparation for it.

 Traditionally, monks had a prolonged retreat during the summer months and stayed within the monasteries.
 At the end of the retreat, Tibetans would bring them yogurt to celebrate the end of the retreat and to express gratitude to monks.
 Later the celebration grew bigger and opera performance in the Norbulingka park became an important part of it.
 Nowadays Tibetans celebrate Shoton festival for a week, spending beautiful summer days in the park watching opera and enjoying a picnic with friends and family.